osm-search/nominatim-org-site/_posts/2023-07-24-performance-revisited.md

 turned out that it wasn't using the feature at all!
 The culprit was quickly identified.
 Nominatim uses [GeoAlchemy2](https://geoalchemy-2.readthedocs.org) for PostGIS support.
-The Geometry type that comes with the library is not yet enabled to support caching yet.
+The Geometry type that comes with the library is not yet enabled to support caching.
 Given that almost every query in Nominatim involves a geometry operation, the library effectively disabled caching.
 Switching from GeoAlchemy2 to using our own custom Geometry type solved the problem.